Skip to main content

 Security Governance in Parallel Mode

-Parallel workers respect all rules from the coder_policy.json file (global and local).
-This means that actions like write, patch, exec go through the same policy verification as sequential mode.
+Parallel workers respect all rules in the coder_policy.json file (global and local).
+Actions like write, patch, exec go through the same policy check as sequential mode.

 Behavior by Rule Type